 Enhancing quality of life

 The ability to engage in meaningful activities has a profound impact on the overall quality of life for people with dementia.
 While the disease may limit cognitive functions, allowing individuals to pursue activities they enjoy or have always found fulfilling, can bring joy and satisfaction.
 Whether it's gardening, painting, listening to music, or simply taking a leisurely walk, these activities contribute to emotional well-being and a sense of normalcy.

 Independence also supports social interactions.
 When individuals can make decisions about their daily routines or engage in conversations, they are more likely to participate in social activities.
 This interaction is vital for emotional and cognitive stimulation, helping to slow down the progression of cognitive decline.
-Researchers found that just one hour of social interaction per week can help to reduce agitation levels and improve someone living with dementia quality of life.
+Researchers found that just one hour of social interaction per week can help to reduce agitation levels and improve the quality of life for someone living with dementia.

 The importance of staying active with dementia